 Acceptability of Undergraduate Transfer Credit

-The determination of acceptability of credit for course work completed at another institution of higher learning, whether the other institution is accredited or not, is made solely at the discretion of the University of Arizona.
-The evaluation of any course work from another institution or exam from an organization for acceptance by the University of Arizona will be based only on an official transcript from the institution originally offering the course work or organization offering the exam.
+The determination of acceptability of credit for course work completed at another institution of higher learning is made solely at the discretion of the University of Arizona.
+The evaluation of course work completed at another institution or exam credit from an approved organization will be based only on an official transcript from the offering institution or organization.